 Shoprunner provides free two-day shipping on any eligible items, and you can also enroll in the complimentary membership.
 Remember, minimum credit card purchases may be required to use this feature.

-There is a $95 annual fee for this charge card, but it is waived the first year, and a 2.7% foreign transaction fee is imposed on all charges processed outside of the U.S.
+There is a $150 annual fee for this charge card, and no foreign transaction fees when charging outside the U.S. (As of 4/6/2020)

 You will not find any interest charges on this credit card if you pay your balance in full each and every month.